hibernate/hibernate-infra/README.md

 This is an Ansible playbook to set up the Hibernate infrastructure:
 Continuous Integration, website, and bot deployments.

-The Ansible playbook does not make extensive usage of variables as we don't expect to need that: feel free to take inspiration from these but don't expect this to be a general purpose framework to setup a CI environment.
+The Ansible playbook does not make extensive usage of variables as we don't expect to need that: feel free to take inspiration from these but don't expect this to be a general purpose framework to set up a CI environment.

 We prefer to make some assumptions and keep this simple;
 among others, we expect to run the public facing services on Red Hat Enterprise Linux 8,